jonnonz1/nz-statute-book/acts/public/2016/canterbury-property-boundaries-and-related-matters-act-2016.md

 (4) For the purpose of subsection (3), boundaries that define land for the purposes of registration under the Land Transfer Act 2017 means the boundaries shown on a plan deposited under section 224 of that Act or otherwise incorporated in the register kept under that Act.

 ### 10 Boundary adjustment that follows moved boundaries is not subdivision
-A boundary adjustment that removes a boundary conflict referred to in section 9 by adjusting the boundary to comply with section 8 is not a subdivision of land for the purposes of section 11 or Part 10 of the Resource Management Act 1991.
+A boundary adjustment that removes a boundary conflict referred to in section 9 by adjusting the boundary to comply with section 8 is not a subdivision of land for the purposes of section 22 or Part 10 of the Natural and Built Environment Act 2023.

 **Earlier surveys and boundary determinations**